neurusL/_programming/ALG/04hw_intervals.md

 A Case Study on Intervals

 ### Operations on non-overlapping intervals
 Given an array of intervals where intervals[i] = [start_i, end_i], merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.
+a.k.a Union all intervals
 ```python
     def merge(self, intervals: List[List[int]]) -> List[List[int]]:
         """